ChrisioGwaan/portfolio-xray/pages/posts/pages.md

 ---
-title: Next.js Pages
+title: Next.js for Portfolio
-date: 2021/3/18
+date: 2023/12/19
-description: Learn more about Next.js pages.
+description: This is a portfolio project.
 tag: web development
-author: You
+author: Chrisio
 ---

-# Next.js Pages
+# Next.js for Portfolio

 In Next.js, a **page** is a [React Component](https://reactjs.org/docs/components-and-props.html) exported from a `.js`, `.jsx`, `.ts`, or `.tsx` file in the `pages` directory.
 Each page is associated with a route based on its file name.